 That is exactly what the Legion of Honor Museum is – and more.

 Located in Lincoln Park, this museum was envisioned to give a fitting tribute to Californian soldiers who died in World War I.

-The Legion of Honor Museum, along with the de Young museum in Golden Gate Park, is part of the Fine Arts Museums of San Francisco.
+The Legion of Honor Museum and the de Young museum in Golden Gate Park are part of the Fine Arts Museums of San Francisco.

 Find here all you need to know about HOW TO GET TO SAN FRANCISCO.